glyh/on_pal/language/syntax.md

 Pal's syntax is strongly influenced by [Rust](https://www.rust-lang.org/).

 ## Note on syntax
-- I don't quite like the necessity that we have to use let for every binding.
+- I don't quite like the necessity that we have to use `let` for every binding.
 I don't know if Honu allows this.
 I need more investigation.
+I may need to revise the syntax.

 ## List of readable languages